-Students will be required to hand in: (1) a copy of the existing published lesson with the reference for its source (a hyperlink to an online source within an APA citation is an acceptable "copy"), (2) the modified lesson which adheres to the guidelines for the Science Lesson Format (on Moodle), and (3) a 1 page summary of the modifications you made to the original lesson.
+Students will be required to: (1) write a lesson plan (based on the found lesson) in Google Docs in the format provided in class and on Moodle, and share with the instructor, (2) provide the hyperlink to the original document (written at the top of the Google Doc) in APA format, (3) a 1-page summary of the modifications you made to the original lesson.
 The assignment should include:

-- 1. An overview of the changes you made to the lesson and a rationale for why these were the best changes to make, must be included.
-(2 pts.) - 2.
+- 1. An overview of the changes you made to the published lesson and a rationale for why these were the best changes to make, must be included.
+As part of your rationale, describe the cultural context of the learners for whom this lesson is designed, which includes both information about the SES, the cultural diversity of the students, and a description of any students with special needs.
+(4 pts.) - 2.
 The modified lesson must follow the "Science Lesson/Activity Format" (and include the 5E's) found on Moodle.
 It must be clear how students are engaged in scientific inquiry as opposed to other science methods (e.g., hands-on alone, integrating literature, games).
 Each component found on the lesson format page will be evaluated for the quality, thoroughness, and clarity.
 (5 pts.) - 3.
 The pre- and post-assessments are complete.
 The assessments must describe the method for collecting information on individual understanding.
 It should also include how the assessments will be used to influence future teaching.
 Answers, criteria for assessment and a rubric for evaluation must be clearly documented and strongly connected to the lesson.
-(3 pts.) - 4.
-Choose to modify your lesson with either culturally responsive or inclusive accommodations: Within the "Content Background Information" section of your lesson, provide at least one paragraph of researched background information that supports the accommodations that will make the lesson more culturally responsive for a particular student or group of students.
-Include APA references for this information.
-Then provide specific directions (step-by-step) of what the teacher will do in the procedures section of the lesson to help students understand these cultural connections.
-A minimum of five specific accommodations for the diverse need should be included in the lesson procedure.
-Please highlight or put the specific accommodations in italics.
+(2 pts.) - 4.
+Consider the cultural context of the students you wrote about in part 1.
+Provide evidence that you have made adjustments to the published/modified lesson according to the specific students' needs.
+Your lesson procedures must show evidence of your considerations for the needs of all students (e.g., ELL, special needs, cultural diversity, SES, etc.).
+Such evidence might be in the form of specific accommodations you are making for ELL students, for example.
+Or, you write specific strategies for special needs students in your class.
+To earn points for this part of the assignment, your lesson must include at least 3 specific accommodations or considerations.
+(2 pts.) - 5.
+Lesson is well written, all components present with thorough descriptions, scholarly with APA references.
+APA references and citations for your lesson as well as support materials are required for the lesson.
+Any spelling or grammatical errors will result in a reduction of points earned.
+(2 pts.)